Jack Dorsey admits Twitter took too long to delete tweet threatening Meghan McCain

 First published Aug.
 5 at 12:05 p.m PT.

-Discuss: Jack Dorsey admits Twitter took too long to delete tweet threatening Meghan McCain
+Discuss: Dorsey admits Twitter was slow to delete tweet threatening Meghan McCain

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.